cloudmesh/classes/docs/source/assignments.rst

 	Get your software set up for later lectures and final project.

-	First some background: You will need modest software for some of lectures and homeworks.
+	First some background: You will need modest software for some of lectures and homework.
 This can be most easily done in Python (Java is also possible, but no other languages are allowed).
 Software such as R or D3.js are accepted in the final project

 Python:
-	Learn Python and do a simple Python application demonstarting:
+	Learn Python and do a simple Python application demonstrating:

 	* a linechart
 	* a barchart